-One of the most frequently asked questions we get at Tina Davies Professional are regarding certain colors in the I LOVE INK line looking more “orange” immediately after and during the first few weeks of healing.
+Why are my clients results looking warm, orange, or red?One of the most frequently asked questions we get at Tina Davies Professional are regarding certain colors in the I LOVE INK line looking more “orange” immediately after and during the first few weeks of healing.

-Day 3 - Bold Brown
+Day 3 Bold Brown

 Healed, 30 DaysColors that are more prone to this are: MEDIUM BROWN, DARK BROWN, and BOLD BROWN.

-As an artist that is new to the line, you may be shocked, surprised, or concerned that the brows may heal this way permanently and leave your clients with orange or red toned eyebrows, but don’t worry, this is not the case.
+As an artist that is new to this line, you may be shocked, surprised, or concerned that the brows may heal this way permanently and leave your clients with orange or red toned eyebrows, but don’t worry, this is not the case.

-From years of PMU experience and thousands upon thousands of healed eyebrow result, I faced the same challenges artists face currently and in the past: lack of true brown results coupled with dull, grey, ashy healed results.
-Colors would always look brown in the pigment bottle, look brown as the client walked out the door, but after healing, would ash-out and disappoint.
+Why is this happening?From years of PMU experience and thousands upon thousands of healed eyebrow results, I faced the same challenges artists face currently and in the past: lack of true brown results coupled with dull, grey, ashy healed results.
+Colors would always look brown in the pigment bottle, look brown as the client walked out the door, but after healing, they would ash-out and disappoint.
 My heart would sink when my clients returned, knowing that I had tattooed what I thought would be the correct color.
-There’s nothing more disappointing than to work so hard to create a work of art on a woman’s face, her most precious asset, and be powerless when her color heals permanently off-tone
+There’s nothing more disappointing than to work so hard to create a work of art on a woman’s face, her most precious asset, and be powerless when her color heals permanently off-tone.

 The dreaded, healed grey eyebrowsHow often did you enjoy posting your healed pictures of these grey eyebrows?
 Sometimes I would get lucky with perfect results but I have to admit, those cases were far and few between.
-That’s why you don’t see many posted healed results until I LOVE INK came along.
+That’s why you don’t see many artists post healed results until I LOVE INK came along.

 Who would ever figure that a true rich brown was actually the hardest color to achieve?
 This reality became an acceptable permanent makeup fact-of-life, until I finally figured out how to finally overcome the “greys”.

-The secret lies in the formulation and balance of the colors that make up the color brown.
-I figured out that in order for the brow colors to heal true and rich but without grey, the source formulation had to be made EXTRA WARM to compensate for the natural ashing once the eyebrows had healed.
+The key to successThe secret lies in the formulation and balance of the colors that make up the color brown.
+I figured out that in order for the brow colors to heal true and rich but without grey, the source formulation had to be made EXTRA WARM to compensate for the natural ashing from the skin once the eyebrows had healed.